Yes, those are Lego Hobbits. In a wheat field. Hopefully it’ll make sense in a moment.

 For me personally, it means I’m feeling healthier than ever.
 I’m less anxious about food (and in general), and my body is responding positively.
 I’m falling back in love with cooking and with food.
 I have more energy.
 I’ve researched, and I’ve listened to my body.
 I truly believe this is the best path for me at this moment in time.

-As for this blog, it will remain gluten-free and dairy-free.
+As for this blog, there will continue to be plenty of gluten-free and dairy-free options.
 After all, this is how I eat most of the time anyway.
 I eat a healthy diet based in whole foods.
 It’s how my body works best.
-And honestly, I don’t crave eating things with gluten in them, for the most part.
-It’s rare when I really want a sandwich, pizza, or pasta.
-(Most people I know think that’s strange.)
 I love that my gluten-free journey has taught me that there are dozens of different flours I can use for baking, many of which are gluten-free.
 Also, I love sharing delicious recipes, and I wholeheartedly believe that gluten-free living doesn’t mean you should sacrifice on taste.
 You will continue to see recipes for both healthy, gluten-free foods and gluten-free treats.
 And even healthy gluten-free treats.